Rustem/toptal-blog-celery-toy-ex/README.rst

 advex
 ^^^^^^

-    contains generic patterns of using celery to facilitate workflow execution and many others
+    contains generic patterns of using celery to facilitate workflow execution and many others (soon)

-tricks
+`tricks`_
 ^^^^^^^

     contains generic examples of extending default ```celery.app.Task``` and some undocument tricks such as: